mtlynch/mtlynch.io/content/posts/i-sold-tinypilot/index.md

 One of the biggest surprises in this process was how much closing time matters.

 Chris from Quiet Light had recommended selling, if at all possible, to a buyer with cash on hand rather than someone who needs a loan.
-When the buyer finances the purchase with a bank loan, due diligence takes longer, and there are more decision makers who can kill the deal.
+When the buyer finances the purchase with a bank loan, due diligence takes longer, and there are more decision-makers who can kill the deal.

 At the time, I thought, "Faster would be better, but I'm a patient person.
 What's an extra two months?"

-I quickly learned that a slower closing isn't just about a few months of patience &mdash; it's about how much additional risk and work the seller absorbs with each passing week of due diligence.
+I quickly learned that a slower closing isn't about a few months of patience &mdash; it's about how much additional risk and work the seller absorbs with each passing week of due diligence.

 When you sell a house, the buyer has to put down a deposit of 1-5% to hold their claim on the house.
 If financing falls through or the buyer changes their mind, the seller keeps the money as compensation for the time they lost.

 When you sell a business at TinyPilot's scale, there's no deposit.
 You can invest hundreds of hours into preparing reports during due diligence, reveal all your confidential business secrets, and spend thousands negotiating legal documents and still walk away with nothing if the buyer backs out.

-As due diligence stretched on, I felt my negotiating position becoming markedly weaker.
+As due diligence stretched on, my negotiating position became markedly weaker.
 Before I signed the LOI, I could easily move on to the next buyer.
 By month two of due diligence, walking away from the deal meant restarting this costly and time-consuming process from zero.
-I'd also run the risk of TinyPilot's sales slipping after so many months distracted from the business.
+I'd also risk TinyPilot's sales slipping after so many months being distracted from the business.

 {{<img src="due-diligence.webp" alt="Cartoon of a man growing increasingly weak as he receives due diligence requests over several weeks">}}